-Instead, you are left to feel its infectious personality through retold stories of a youthful revolution which swept Europe and the US.
+Instead, you are left to feel its infectious personality through retold stories of a youthful revolution that swept Europe and the US.

 When listening to such gripping narratives, it’s clear that rave culture is aligned with the famous UK warehouse parties and Madchester’s acid house nights.

 But this culture travelled the globe.
 And what isn’t as widely known is Australia’s once-booming rave scene that was hidden away from the rest of the world.

 The Aussies’ tend to be forgotten when reminiscing this iconic era, so I wanted to rewind back to the eighties and take a look at how the country’s two biggest cities stumbled upon, embraced, and ultimately stamped their own personality on this celebrated movement.